TmEuMail-2020/tripled-tripledtodo/readme.md

 ## Background

-The new big shot middle manager at Bargenta Incorporated got tasked with improving the efficiency of the employees.
+The new big shot middle manager at BigBank Incorporated got tasked with improving the efficiency of the employees.
 He doesn't trust the employees what so ever.
 And he wants to micromanage each and every second of their time.
 His vision is that there are very clear `tasks` that the resources need to complete.
 They also can't just create tasks themself for anything and just work on that, he wants to approve tasks to keep everything under control.